sarath-fsd/react-mapbox/backend/readme.md

 ### Start the Server

     node index.js

+    or

+    npm run start

+    or

+    npm run start:dev

 This will launch the Node server on port 3900.
 If that port is busy, you can set a different point in config/default.json.